-The village of St Buryan is a beautiful place.
-I first moved here in 2010 and Cassandra introduced me to local residents in the St Buryan Inn which she referred to as “her office”.
-She conversed with some who required her services.
-I met other local residents who do not frequent the pub at village events and occasional church services conducted by our wonderful Reverend Canon Vanda Perret.
+The village of St Buryan is a wonderful place.
+I first moved here in 2010.
+Cassandra introduced me to some of the local residents that frequented the St Buryan Inn.
+She referred to the pub as “her office” as she conversed with some who later required her services.
+I met other residents who do not frequent the pub at events and occasional church services conducted by our lovely Reverend Canon Vanda Perret.
 Cassandra and I often visit the Rectory for a cup of tea and a ‘catch up’ with Vanda and Bob.

-Here is video footage of one of many evenings we spend in the St Buryan Inn listening to the St Buryan Male Voice Choir or the Cape Cornwall Singers.
-Many middle aged adults Cassandra remembers as small children who now have children and grandchildren of their own.
-It is heartwarming to see the pub full of local residents enjoying themselves.
+Here is video footage of one of many evenings in the St Buryan Inn listening to the St Buryan Male Voice Choir or the Cape Cornwall Singers.
+Many adults Cassandra remembers as small children who now have children and grandchildren of their own.
+It is heartwarming to see the pub full of the residents enjoying themselves.